sebchi-crtl/budget/README.md

+# Budget design sample
+Got the inspiration from kuda bank

+Note: !st time using chakra-ui library and its kinda fun 😊 🔥

+design on /budget

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.